devmanfredi/proffy/README.md

 Released in 2020 :closed_book: License

-Made with love by [Rafael Goulart](https://github.com/RafaelGoulartB) 🚀.
+Made with love by [Heuler Manfredi](https://github.com/devmanfredi) 🚀.
 This project is under the [MIT license](./LICENSE).